Debugging building snaps

 Building snaps can be a new experience for many developers.
 Here’s some tips which can help you successfully, reliably build snaps for publication in the Snap Store.
 This is a wiki post so feel free to add more tips to this page, to help build successful snaps!

-Snaps are built to run on top of a ‘base’ (core) runtime.
+Snaps are built to run on top of a base snap runtime.
 This base is provided by an automatically-installed snap.
-Currently the most widely used core image is based on Ubuntu 16.04 LTS.
-As such we recommend all snaps are built either on bare metal running Ubuntu 16.04 LTS, or in a virtual machine or container running Ubuntu 16.04.
+Currently the most widely used core image is based on Ubuntu 22.04 LTS.

 It’s common to bundle required libraries in snaps using